Marvel Legends Showdown

 It was released in 2005 with two starters and two waves of five boosters each.
 The set was renamed Legends Showdown to tie it in to the popular Marvel Legends figures.
-The first two starters and booster sets were re-released with the new name, plus 2 new starters, 3 rider packs, and two new waves of boosters (Though these two waves 3 and 4 had limited release, seen in comic shops and KayBee Toys shelves rarely).
+The first two starters and booster sets were re-released with the new name, plus 2 new starters, 3 rider packs, and two new waves of boosters (Though these two waves 3 and 4 had limited release, seen in comic shops and Kay-Bee Toys shelves rarely).
 Toy Biz changed its name to Marvel Toys and then sold the rights to all Marvel action figure properties to Hasbro.
 Marvel Legends Showdown was not one of the product lines that transferred over.

 The Starters included 2 figures, 2 projectile launchers, 3 power cards for each figure, 12 Panel cards, and 2 dice.

 Boosters included a figure, a projectile launcher, 3 power cards for that character, 3 power cards for other characters in the wave, and 1 panel card.

 All characters had at least 6 Power Cards, but some may have had up to 10 or 12!
 (Spider-Man had 3 different figures, starter Spider-Man had cards 1-3, Black Costume Spider-Man from the Booster had cards 4-6, and sometimes had cards found only in the boosters.)